REED SORENSON QUICK FACTS

 No. 32 Dollar General Chevrolet News and Notes

-• Sorenson’s Season in Review – After his eighth-place finish at Darlington Raceway over the weekend, Reed Sorenson added to his consistent stats in 2011.
-In his ten NASCAR Nationwide Series (NNS) starts in 2011, Reed Sorenson has amassed two top-fives and six top-10s with six laps led.
-He has an average start of 12.3 and an average finish of 11.3.
-Sorenson remains fourth in the championship point standings, 18 points out of the lead.
+• Sorenson’s Season in Review – In his nine NASCAR Nationwide Series (NNS) starts in 2011, Reed Sorenson has amassed two top-fives and five top-10s with six laps led.
+He has an average start of 13.1 and an average finish of 11.7.
+After leading the point standings for two consecutive weeks early in the season, Sorenson is currently ranked fourth and has yet to fall from the top-five.

 Follow the No. 32 team on Twitter! @No32TurnerNNS